 Why Chinchillas Should Never Have Plastic Cages

 If you have plastic pull out trays in your cage, make sure they are heavy-duty plastic.
 This will help the trays last longer while protecting your chinchilla in the process.

 They are straightforward to clean and make your chinchilla much more comfortable.
 The ones I use are specifically designed for use in the Midwest Critter Nation 2 Dual Level Cage, which is what I use.

 This cage is a prime example of the kind of cage you should be looking for.
 It ranks number one on my list of the best chinchilla cages.

-What Chinchilla Cages to Consider Instead
+What Chinchilla Cages To Consider Instead

 Assuming you checked out the cages in the post referenced directly above, you will notice a few things that all the chinchilla cages I recommend have in common.

-First and foremost, as we discussed previously, avoid plastic.
+First and foremost, they avoid plastic.

 The second most important consideration is to ensure that the cage is also large enough for your chinchilla.